 This is not to say that retailers have not tried other means of measuring a customer’s in-store experience in the past.
 Take, for example, some retailers make use of loyalty cards which were a great way to understand more about their customers, but they only took into account the consequences of the experience (sales).
 Now, we want to go one step further and understand them during their visit.

 In the following blog post, we review the most popular technologies for in-store analytics currently used by grocery retailers all over the planet.

 Understanding that there is a need for in-store analysis of a shoppers’ behavior is the first step in getting this critical information but next comes the actual acquisition of the needed data.
 Here there are a few methods to employ, starting from the old school none or low tech-based solutions to more sophisticated options.
 Here is a quick run-through of the various technologies for in-store analytics available in the market.

-We start off with a low tech solution.
+We start off with a low-tech solution.
 The retailer assigns certain staff members to follow people around the store with a piece of paper and a pen and draw their journey, hidden behind a shelf like a spy.
 Yes, believe it or not, this is how it has been done in the past.
 Some companies are replacing paper with a tablet to digitalize the data.
 Although we should consider manual tracking as one of the in-store technologies, it is also used to collect some types of analytics.

 - We can capture the customer interactions (e.g., if the shopper touches the product or returns it back to the shelve)